-What you must pay when you get these Services that are covered for you services You pay \$0.
-Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your There is no healthcare provider. coinsurance. copayment, or We cover 3 hours of one-on-one counseling services during your deductible for first year that you receive medical nutrition therapy services under members eligible for Medicare (this includes our plan, any other Medicare Advantage Medicare-covered plan, or Original Medicare), and 2 hours each year after that.
-If your medical nutrition condition, treatment, or diagnosis changes, you may be able to therapy services. receive more hours of treatment with a physician's order.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy You pay \$0.
+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your healthcare provider.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 The plan may cover medical nutrition therapy for members who do not meet the Medicare benefit criteria under the MassHealth (Medicaid) benefit.
 Prior authorization is not required for services provided by a network provider.
-You pay \$0.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, MDPP is a structured health behavior change intervention that copayment, or provides practical training in long-term dietary change, increased deductible for the physical activity, and problem-solving strategies for overcoming MDPP benefit. challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare Diabetes Prevention Program (MDPP) You pay \$0.
+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Prior authorization is not required for services provided by a network provider.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs You pay \$0 Medicale Fait D prescription drugs του ραγ ψυ.
+Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.

-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a healthcare provider certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a healthcare provider certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens You pay \$0.
+Prior authorization is required for Medicare Part B drugs.
+Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases